scikit-learn-contrib/project-template/doc/user_guide.rst

 Regressor
 ~~~~~~~~~

-Similarly, regressors are scikit-lean estimators which implement a ``predict``
+Similarly, regressors are scikit-learn estimators which implement a ``predict``
 method.
 The use case is the following:

 * at ``fit``, some parameters can be learned from ``X`` and ``y``;